My shop

 More wool does not automatically mean more warmth.
 Less wool almost always means less function.

-Industry uses similar percentages—but only in the hand-knitted structure do they become effective.
+Industry uses similar percentages — but they only become effective in the hand-knitted structure.

-In German retail, so-called cozy socks dominate, whose composition is often determined by polyester and polyamide.
+In German retail, so-called cosy socks dominate, and their composition is often determined by polyester and polyamide.

 Fluff creates a feeling of warmth.
 But feeling is not physics.